realar-project/realar/docs/classes.md

 For best possibilities use [babel jsx wrapper](https://github.com/betula/babel-plugin-realar), your code will be so beautiful to look like.

 But otherwise necessary to wrap all React function components that use reactive values inside to `observe` wrapper.
-[Try wrapped version on CodeSandbox](https://codesandbox.io/s/realar-counter-k9kmw?file=/src/App.tsx).
+[Play on codesandbox](https://codesandbox.io/s/realar-counter-k9kmw?file=/src/App.tsx).